Rivne: World War II

-On 28 June 1941 Rivne was invaded by the 6th army of Nazi Germany.
+On 28 June 1941 Rivne was invaded by the 6th Army of Nazi Germany.
 On 20 August, the Nazis declared it the administrative center of Reichskommissariat Ukraine.
 A Gestapo prison opened on Belaia Street.
-Roughly half of Rivne's inhabitants were Jewish.

 On 6–8 November, 17,500 Jewish adults from Rivne were shot to death or thrown alive into a large pit in a pine grove in Sosenki, a nearby wooded area (sometimes referred to as Sosenki Forest), and 6,000 Jewish children suffered the same fate at a nearby site.
-From 8-13 November German actor Olaf Bach was flown to the city to perform for the German forces.
+From 8–13 November German actor Olaf Bach was flown to the city to perform for the German forces.
 The city's remaining Jews were sent to Rivne Ghetto.
 In July 1942, they were sent 70 km north to Kostopil and shot to death.

 On 2 February 1944, the city was captured by the Red Army in the Battle of Rivne, and remained under Soviet control until Ukraine regained its independence on the break-up of the USSR in 1991.
 Poles from Rivne were deported to Poland's new borders after 1945.